netdata/netdata/docs/tasks/installation/express-installation-deploy-netdata-into-a-linux-unix-node-(via-kickstart).md

 -->

 import { OneLineInstallWget, OneLineInstallCurl } from '../../../src/components/OneLineInstall/'
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';
+import Admonition from '@theme/Admonition';

 This page will guide you through installation using the automatic one-line installation script named `kickstart.sh`.